MetaMask/metamask-docs/docs/guide/snaps-concepts.md

 ##### Description

-Outputs a panel, a container for other components.
+Outputs a panel, which can be used as a container for other components.

 ##### Usage